komar007/bash_producer_consumer/README.md

     ./server queue_filename nconsumers worker

 where:
-* `nworkers` is the number of consumers to be started
+* `nconsumers` is the number of consumers to be started,
 * `worker` is the name of worker, as described above.